mkavanagh-23/SDL-Invaders/README.md

 The game is similar to "Space Invaders": your ship is under attack and you must defend it from the invading aliens!

 The player controls a ship and can move left and right with the respective ARROW KEYS.
 Bullets can be fired upward towards the invading aliens by pressing the SPACE KEY.
+The game can be ended at any time by pressing the ESC key.

 For each alien destroyed, the player gains a point.
 If an alien reaches the player or their base, the player loses a life.
 If the player has no lives remaining, they lose the game.
 Points and lives can be tracked by checking the game window's title bar.